 If you send an incorrect payment amount for the Covered Drug dispensed, you will: (a) receive a credit if the payment is too much; or (b) be billed for the appropriate amount if it is not enough.

 Specialty Pharmacy Program

-The Specialty Drug delivery service integrates Specialty Drug benefits with the Participant's overall medical and prescription drug benefits.
-This program provides delivery of medications from the Specialty Pharmacy Provider directly to your Health Care Practitioner, administration location or to the home of the Participant that is undergoing treatment for a complex medical condition.
+This program provides delivery of medications from the Specialty Pharmacy Provider directly to your Health Care Practitioner, administration location or to the home of the Participant.